When to Use a Diaphragm Seal vs. an Isolation Ring

 When to Use a Diaphragm Seal

-Some diaphragm seal designs are less prone to clogging, including inline diaphragm seals, saddle seals or flanged seals with an extended diaphragm.
-Some seal designs include a flushing port, which flushes material to avoid clogging, but if the particulate is too rough/ abrasive, it can damage the metallic diaphragm.
+- Seals with a flushing port.
+This feature helps avoid clogging, but if the particulate is too rough/ abrasive, it can damage the metallic diaphragm.

 Both diaphragm seals and isolation rings can address clogging and corrosion concerns.
 But, you must consider what wetted material to use by considering what kind of particulates are present in the application (and if they are abrasive), what kind of metal or elastomer you need and its media compatibility.